 This piece was updated by Derek Rose, the coffee and tea expert for The Spruce Eats.
 He researches a variety of coffee products, from measuring scoops to commercial espresso machines, and interviews field experts for their insight.
-He typically uses non-electric coffee makers at home, alternating between the Bialetti Moka Express (view at Amazon) and the Bodum Brazil French Press (view at Amazon).
+He typically uses non-electric coffee makers at home, alternating between the Bialetti Moka Express and the Bodum Brazil French Press.

 Desiree Rose, the Beverage Director for Stouthaus Coffee Roasters, was interviewed for this piece.